This program is for you when your child has outgrown their Small RideSafer vest and they are ready to move into the next size.

 Here’s how it works — it’s simple!

 Not valid with other discounts or promotions.
 Program details are subject to change without notice.
-If you don’t hear from us or see a refund, please contact us, we may have missed the note.

 The vest is a seat belt positioning device which means that the fit of the vest on the child is less important than the positioning of the seat belt on the child.
 The seat belt is doing the restraining (when using the lap/shoulder belt) not the vest.
 So even if the vest is loose on the child, as long as the seat belt is low on the hips/lap and the shoulder portion is mid chest/mid shoulder, we are accomplishing the desired outcome.